Today, an insurer can still compete and win based on products. Tomorrow, it’s a different story.

 Think: A life insurance company partnering with like-minded businesses to offer customer wellness, lifestyle, healthcare, and financial services, like gym memberships, the Peloton® app, Weight Watchers® meals or membership, just for example.

 Creating an insurance ecosystem means spinning a sticky web for customers to come back to you over and over again for a wide range of relevant products and services.
 It can also lead to new, unique distribution channels for your life insurance company and a variety of business partners.
-According to our “2020 Insurer Compass Report,” conducted by Insurtech Insights, more than half of insurance companies — fully 66% — are already partnering with non-insurers to diversify their customer offerings.
+According to our “2020 Insurer Compass Report,” conducted by Insurtech Insights, even then more than half of insurance companies — fully 66% — were already partnering with non-insurers to diversify their customer offerings.

 And insurers aren’t the only ones.
 In fact, McKinsey & Co. suggests that ecosystems will constitute 30% of global revenues, or $60 trillion in additional revenue opportunities, over the next few years.